rambit-systems/rambit/README.md

 We use [Nix](https://nixos.org/) for dev shells, enabled by [`direnv`](https://direnv.net/).
 You should have both of these installed, and you should have the [flake features](https://nixos.wiki/wiki/flakes) enabled for your Nix installation.

 If all is well, enter the project directory and `direnv` should complain about the `.envrc` being untrusted.
-Trust it with `direnv allow`, and nix will begin to build the devshell.
+Trust it with `direnv allow` (I mean, take a peak if you want), and nix will begin to build the devshell.
 When that's complete, you should have a shell with all the necessary dependencies available.
 The devshell will also come with custom commands, which you can explore with the `menu` command.

 ### Contributing
 - We adhere to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 We don't care so much about strict commit types, but include the crates you touch or `flake` or `deps` in the scope position.